 Monitoring may be accomplished through either a desk-based review or on-site monitoring visits, or both.
-Monitoring will involve the review and analysis of the financial, programmatic, performance, compliance and administrative processes, policies, activities, and other attributes of each Federal assistance award and will identify areas where technical assistance, corrective actions, and other support may be needed.
+Monitoring will involve the review and analysis of the financial, programmatic, performance, compliance and administrative processes, policies, activities, and other attributes of

+Page 26 of 55 FY 2018 NSGP NOFO each Federal assistance award and will identify areas where technical assistance, corrective actions, and other support may be needed.